blockchain-insights/blockchain-insights-subnet/README.md

 This subnet continues the legacy of the blockchain data insights subnet from the Bittensor ecosystem, but with its root vision from 25th October 2023.

-Key points to note:
-  - **Chain Insights** is NOT a blockchain node provider
-  - **Chain Insights** is NOT a blockchain explorer.
-Although there may be some similarities, we focus on visualizing the flow of money.
-  - **Chain Insights** is not a social media scraper, nor a media sentiment analysis tool.
-  - **Chain Insights** is not an API service for blockchain data retrieval (it's not like The Graph protocol or SubQuery).
+The **Chain Insights Subnet** introduces a new category of software, known as a *Funds Flow Explorer*.

-  **Chain Insights** is an analytical subnet that enables the tracking and analysis of cryptocurrency fund flows and balance changes.
-It is designed to provide comprehensive insights into the cryptocurrency ecosystem, detect anomalies, and combat financial crimes.
+It focuses on tracking and analyzing the movement of cryptocurrency funds and changes in balances.
+Unlike traditional blockchain explorers or node providers, Chain Insights offers deep, actionable insights into the ecosystem, helping detect anomalies and combat financial crimes, while empowering users with a comprehensive understanding of cryptocurrency flows.

 ### Roadmap

 - [x] **Migration from Bittensor**: Transition the subnet from the Bittensor ecosystem to a commune ai ecosystem.